Fabio286/open-ready-for/README.md

 </p>
 <!-- markdownlint-restore -->

-# Open Ready For 🖥️↔️📱
+# Open Ready For 🖥️↔️📱 (Android 11 and below)

 This is an open-source alternative to official Motorola Ready For Assistant desktop application, available only for Windows.
 The goal of this project is to provide an RDP connection indipendent from Motorola client and bring this feature to operating systems differend than Windows.
+Unfortunately due changes in new official Ready For application and the way how it connects with the phone **[I'm not able to provide support for Android 12](https://github.com/Fabio286/open-ready-for/issues/1#issuecomment-1170042373)**.

 ## Usage